 Highest DegreePsyD, Antioch University New England

 He has a secondary specialization in psychoeducational evaluations and educational due process disputes.
 Dr. Halikias supervises mental health professionals, and consults to human service organizations.
-His advanced seminars at Antioch New England share core values and professional roles in assessment and consultation, with applications to the fields of law and social psychology, child development and psychopathology, and psychological assessment.
+His advanced seminars at Antioch New England have shared core values and professional roles in assessment and consultation, with applications to the fields of law and social psychology, child development and psychopathology, and psychological assessment.

 A recipient of the Vermont Children and Family Services Award, Dr. Halikias has served on committees and given many presentations on mental health and forensic issues.
 His articles have appeared in psychology and law journals including Professional Psychology, the Journal of Clinical Psychology, Family and Conciliation Courts Review, and Adolescence, along with book chapters on the topic of risk-for-violence evaluations.
 The Chief Justice of the Vermont Supreme Court appointed him to serve on a commission examining the Vermont legal system, and he co-authored the report on the future of Family Court in Vermont.
 Earlier in his career, Dr. Halikias helped establish and was clinical director of the Antioch Psychological Services Center.
 He is licensed in Vermont, New Hampshire, and Massachusetts.